Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 utility.

-If you unsure which version of the component tester you have bought, you should back up the firmware first, then try to install the program code and eeprom code for the various versions found at https://github.com/Mikrocontroller-net/transistortester/ in turn, seeing which version works.
+If you are unsure which version of the component tester you have bought, you should back up the firmware first, then try to install the program code and eeprom code for the various versions found at https://github.com/Mikrocontroller-net/transistortester/ in turn, seeing which version works.

 Once you figure out which firmware works on your board, you will know which board revision you have, and can modify the code to reflect any differences in the circuit.